juvu/DayTrade-SwingTrade/TradingTickers.md

 ## Listed stock breakouts
 * Resistance with no volume at those days does not matter as much
 * Need to test breakout level at least 2 times
-* Ideal chart is when a stock has burst in volume and a big run, then consolidates for a few days and then breaks
+* Ideal chart is when a stock has burst in volume and a big run, then consolidates for a few days and then breaks out
+* Don't need to chase, buy dips if missed since charts will be choppy
+* Risk previous support, not breakout leve
 * Daily chart
 	* BIG volume compared to the past
 	* High volatility